Wine Review: 2022 Vintage in Chile

 The discussion on if 2022 is better than 2018 mainly pertains to the reds.
 2018 was the perfect vintage in terms of quantity and quality for all wines with no major complications or unexpected twists.
 In contrast, 2022 suffered from frost and lower yields, and was cooler overall.
 It relied on a warm harvest for ripening, so some of the early harvested whites might still be on the greener and leaner side.
 However, producers and critics are saying some of the whites and most of the reds will be just as good as 2018 although the style of 2022 is different.
 2022’s should have just as much concentration as 2018 but be more structured in terms of tannins and acidity.
 At the same time, 2022 should be riper and bigger than 2021.
 Again, it always depends on each region, terroir and producer.

 I don’t know if this string of great vintages is a matter of global warming or continued improvement in winemaking, but because of its use of irrigation, warm climate and consistently dry weather, Chilean wines tend to be fairly consistent year to year.
 Yet, we have another top vintage within the past 5 years.
-2023 and 2024 look to be tough vintages though with fires in 2023 and flooding in 2024, but we’ll see.
+2023 and 2024 look to be tough vintages though with fires in the 2023 vintage and flooding in 2024 vintage, but we’ll see.

 2022 reds are just starting to enter the market, so I got a fairly standard one from the Central Valley to check out.
 I’ll compare it to my memory of the 2018’s at a similar age rather than how they’re drinking more recently.
 I decided to get a Carmenere, Chile’s national variety, since this week we’re celebrating Chile’s national holiday (Fiestas Patrias).